iamycy/iamycy.github.io/_posts/2025-06-28-unroll-ssm.md

   7 measurements, 100 runs per measurement, 4 threads
 ```

 1.40 ms!
-That's around 1.35x faster than the previous version.
+That's approximately 1.35 times faster than the previous version.
-Might worth redoing the benchmarks again but I'm too lazy to do it now :D
+It might be worth redoing the benchmarks again, but I'm too lazy to do it now :D
-Should be similar to the previous result.
+It should be similar to the previous result.
-I'll put the updated benchmark results in the Gist soon.
+I'll upload benchmark results to Gist soon.